 - Hardware Failure is an inevitable data loss scenario on a hard drive.
 A hard drive fails automatically at the end of its lifespan.
 But it can also fail earlier due to other reasons such as mishandling, power surges, fire, or water that creates bad sectors, damages its internal components, or makes the drive dead.
 Data loss due to severe physical damage to a hard drive can't be avoided but the hard drive's backup can act as a savior in such a case.

 1. Use Recycle Bin

 Recycle Bin stores the records of your deleted files temporarily.
-So, when you delete a file on your PC by using the Delete key, you can immediately press Control + Z key combination to undo the operation.
-If you've deleted your file earlier, then you can't undo.
-In such a case, open Recycle Bin to look for your deleted file.
-When you find your file, right-click on it, and select Restore to return the file to its original location.
+So, when you delete a file on your PC by using the Delete key, you can immediately press the Control + Z key combination to undo the operation.
+If you've deleted your file earlier, then you can't undo it.
+In such a case, open the Recycle Bin to look for deleted file/s.
+When you find your file/s, right-click on it, and select Restore to return the file/s to original locations.

 If the message is also deleted from the Deleted Items folder, then open the Deleted Items folder, and in the Home tab, click Recover Deleted Items from Server.
 Select the required email message and click OK to get back the deleted message on the Deleted Items folder.

 When you have backed up your PC hard drive before data loss by using File History, you can use the File History backup drive to restore your deleted files.
 For an external hard drive, File History won't work.
 In such a case, a clone of the external hard drive, a backup of important files to yet another external hard drive, or a data recovery software can help retrieve your lost data from the external hard drive.

 If you have synced your important folders on your PC hard drive to OneDrive, the proprietary cloud storage drive from Microsoft, you can use your OneDrive account to access your synced data from anywhere, anytime by using the Internet.